Lubbock mother continues to search for missing son

 “It’s the little things I miss,” Flores said.
 “Just him walking in the house and saying ‘hey mama.'”

 She described her son as a man with a big heart.
-He enjoys sports and is the life of the party.
+He enjoyed sports and was the life of the party.
 She said he always wanted to do everything.

 For his 27th birthday in October, a family friend painted a mural on the corner of 23rd and Avenue K, in hopes of catching the eyes of anyone who might have an answer.

-“I think I fell apart,” Flores recalls when she saw the mural for the first time.
+“I think I fell apart,” Flores recalled when she saw the mural for the first time.
 “And oh my gosh if he saw that he would say that’s me.
 He would.”

-When remains were found in a North Lubbock neighborhood in mid-March, Flores said the imagined the worst.
+When remains were found in a North Lubbock neighborhood in mid-March, Flores said she imagined the worst.

-Police say the remains belong to a man between the age of 15 and 30 and may have been white or Hispanic.
+Police said the remains belonged to a man between the age of 15 and 30 and may have been white or Hispanic.
 A gold ring was also found on the body.
 Police also said the person had an upper partial denture.

 Flores said it’s heartbreaking to hear about any discovery like that.